-LAW 481D.001 Topics in Litigation, Dispute Resolution & Administration of Justice Resilient Lawyering in a Time of ( Change ✔ Term 1 LeBaron Seminar 3 CREDITS
+LAW 481D.001 Topics in Litigation, Dispute Resolution & Administration of Justice Resilient Lawyering in a Time of Change ) ✓ Term 1 LeBaron Seminar 3 CR EDITS As unprecedented chan ges occur in the legal profession. law graduate s are challenged to respond to rapid developm ents.

-As unprecedented changes occur in the legal profession, law graduates are challenged to respond to rapid developments.
+As unprecedented changes occur in the legal profession, law graduates are chantenged to respond to rapid developments.
 Legal practice is changing rapidly in response to trends in technology, globalization and pressure to reduce the cost of legal services.
 Increasingly limited access to justice impinges on notions of fairness and equality.
 High stress is exacerbated as the market for legal graduates grows more competitive and business structures shift.
 In addition to these contextual changes, lawyers' roles are changing as well.
 They are expected to be expert negotiators and creative problem solvers as well as zealous advocates, roles that require quite different skills and value orientations.
 Participants in this seminar will explore these trends, reading current books and articles on the future of legal work and learning from scholars and practicing experts.
 We will also draw on the literatures on resilience and wellbeing to explore how law graduates can pursue a greater quality of life and personal satisfaction in ways that extend to their clients, families and communities.